felixchenier/limitedinteraction/README.md

-# limitedinteraction
+# Limited Interaction

-Provides simple, backend-independant GUI tools for simple user interaction.
+Provides simple, backend-independant GUI tools for limited user interaction.

-This module provides simple GUI tools that run in their own process, so that it cannot conflict with the current running event loop.
-It has no external dependency, and updates the matplotlib event loop in background (if matplotlib is installed) while waiting for user action.
+This module provides simple GUI tools that run in their own separate process, which proves to be useful in interactive IPython sessions.
+It has no external dependency and updates the matplotlib event loop in background (if matplotlib is installed) while waiting for user action.

-## Statement of need ##
+## Why another GUI module ##

-This module may interest people transitionning from Matlab to python, who miss Matlab's simple ui functions such as msgbox, menu, etc. I could not find equivalent functions in python that are blocking when needed, but still continue to refresh matplotlib in an interactive IPython session, and that do not interfere with the current backend.
+This module may interest people transitionning from Matlab to python, who miss Matlab's no-brainer ui functions such as msgbox, menu, etc. I could not find equivalent functions in the vast python ecosystem that are:

+    - blocking when needed;
+    - but still continue to refresh matplotlib when launched in an interactive IPython session;
+    - independent of the currently running IPython event loop.

-This module should be a no-brainer to use.
-It has no dependencies and runs its own tkinter event loop in its own process, and is therefore compatible with any interactive backend.
+This module is designed to be a limited but extra-easy option to interact with a user without even thinking about what is a GUI.
+It has no dependencies and should work out of the box in any situation where the python interpreter is run locally*.
+It is based on tkinter, but since it starts its own processes, it can be run conjointly with any other backend (Qt, wxwindows, etc.).

+Please note that this module won't work in remote jupyter sessions or in REPL environments, since in these cases, python is not running locally.

 ## Usage ##